A Definition of Web Marketing

 Start with a clear objective and break it down into monthly, then weekly, then daily tasks.

-Many business owners that we speak to make the assumption that their competition does things so much better and so they must copy them.
+Many business owners that we speak to make the assumption that their competition does things so much better and so they just copy them.

 Differentiate your company and its products and services.